 A pioneer of Spanish tapas in the United States, he is also known for his groundbreaking avant-garde cuisine and his award-winning group of restaurants that spans 21 concepts throughout the country in Washington, DC, Miami, Las Vegas and Los Angeles.
 He is a committed advocate of food and hunger issues and is known for championing the role of chefs in the national debate on food policy.
 This work has earned him awards and distinctions such as Outstanding American by Choice, awarded by President Barack Obama and the McCall-Pierpaoli humanitarian award.
 In 2015, he was named EY Master Entrepreneur of the Year in Greater Washington for his leadership and impact on the global business community.

 Spike is committed to several community and food causes around the country including CARE and DC Central Kitchen.
-Earlier this year, Mayor Muriel Bowser appointed Spike the first chairman of D.C.’s Food Policy Council.
+In 2016, Mayor Muriel Bowser appointed Spike the first chairman of D.C.’s Food Policy Council.

 Hailing from Atlanta, GA, Chef Tregaye Fraser is a seasoned chef who likes to twist old-fashioned recipes with her own unique flair, who has a passion for the nontraditional.
 She learned the basics at Le Cordon Bleu, but she soon realized that her love for cooking came from her youthful soul and love for fusion cuisine.
 A successful self-employed wife and mother who relates best to a younger generation, Tregayes’ dream of having a culinary talk show has become a reality as she is the current winner of “Food Network Star” and co-host of “The Kitchen Sink” on Food Network.